Ferry from Athens (Piraeus) to Paros

 Is there a ferry from Athens (Piraeus) to Paros?

 The ferries that serve the route from Piraeus to Paros are daily.
-In summer, you can find at least 5 crossings per day.
-The ferry companies that usually operate on this connection are Blue Star Ferries, Minoan Lines and Seajets.
+During summer, you can find up to 7 crossings per day.
+The ferry companies that usually operate on this connection are Blue Star Ferries, Minoan Lines, Seajets, and Fast Ferries.

 Please note that ferry timetables are subject to change depending on the season.
 You can check real-time schedules and ferry ticket prices for the Athens (Piraeus) - Paros crossing on Ferryhopper.